 We produce this report quarterly to update market participants regarding risk-based capital and risk exposures as required under U.S. regulations that interpret global regulatory standards known as "Basel III."
 The U.S. banking regulators refer to this ongoing requirement as "Pillar 3 Regulatory Disclosures."
 This report provides information on our capital structure, risk exposures, risk assessment processes, RWA and overall capital adequacy, including information on the methodologies used to calculate RWA.
-This report is unaudited and should be read in conjunction with our 2020 Form 10-K and Form 10-Q for the period ended September 30, 2021, which include important information on risk management policies and practices, and our September 30, 2021 FR Y-9C.
-Appendix 1 of this report contains references to specific sections of our 2020 Form 10-K and Form 10-Q for the period ended September 30, 2021 to facilitate location of applicable information.
+This report is unaudited and should be read in conjunction with our 2021 Form 10-K, which includes important information on risk management policies and practices, and our December 31, 2021 FR Y-9C.
+Appendix 1 of this report contains references to specific sections of our 2021 Form 10-K to facilitate location of applicable information.